Buy Health Insurance Policy

 How do I find out my Co-payment liability for health insurance?

-Your health insurance policy document will have all the relevant details regarding the co-payment options – whether you require to pay it, the percentage at which it is levied, etc.
+Your health insurance policy document will have all the relevant details regarding the co-payment options – whether you are required to pay it, the percentage at which it is levied, etc.

 Is it possible to reduce the waiting period in my health insurance policy?